Backchannel vs Meetily

 Choose Meetily if you...

-Want a native desktop app with a one-click installer, need fully-offline summarization via Ollama, value a large community and polished releases, and mostly need good notes after the meeting -- not live assistance or speaker labels.
+Want a native desktop app with a one-click ungated installer, need fully-offline summarization via Ollama, value a large community and polished releases, and mostly need good notes after the meeting -- and either do not need speaker labels or are happy to pay $120/year for them.

 Choose Backchannel if you...